-or send a check made payable to the USF Foundation and mail it to:
+1) To send a check, make it payable to the USF Foundation and mail it to:

 Department of Cell Biology, Microbiology and Molecular Biology